AI Governance

 What are GPAI provider obligations under the EU AI Act?

-Article 53 requires all GPAI providers to maintain technical documentation, supply information to downstream providers within 14 days, establish a copyright compliance policy respecting text and data mining opt-outs, and publish a training data summary using the EU AI Office’s mandatory template [EU AI Act, Article 53].
+Article 53 requires all GPAI providers to maintain technical documentation (no statutory retention period specified for GPAI; keep current and available), supply information to downstream providers (14-day SLA per Code of Practice), establish a copyright compliance policy respecting text and data mining opt-outs, and publish a training data summary using the EU AI Office’s mandatory template [EU AI Act, Article 53].
 These four obligations apply regardless of model size.
-Models exceeding 10^25 FLOPs face five additional obligations under Article 55, including red teaming, incident reporting, and establishing a Safety and Security Framework.
+Models exceeding 10^25 FLOPs face five additional obligations under Article 55, including model evaluations, incident reporting (per Article 73 timelines by cross-reference: 15 days standard, 10 days for fatalities, 2 days for widespread infringement), and establishing a Safety and Security Framework.

 When did GPAI obligations take effect?

-GPAI obligations became enforceable on August 2, 2025, for models placed on the market after that date.
-Models already on the market before August 2, 2025, have until August 2, 2027, to comply with the full set of requirements.
-Full enforcement with financial penalties begins August 2, 2026, when the EU AI Office gains authority to impose fines up to 15 million EUR or 3% of global annual turnover [EU AI Act, Article 101].
+Chapter V (GPAI rules) entered application August 2, 2025.
+Models placed on the market from that date are subject to GPAI obligations.
+Models placed on the market before August 2, 2025, have until August 2, 2027, to comply with the full set of requirements per Article 111(3).
+Full enforcement with Commission fining authority under Article 101 begins August 2, 2026 [EU AI Act, Article 113].

 How is a GPAI model classified as having systemic risk?